patrickrauls/AWStour/SslWalkthrough.md

 # note that the IP at your prompt will reflect your instance's private IP address

 # navigate to your project dir
 cd [project]

-# make sure your website is running on port 3000 - whatever you have specified in the iptables
+# make sure your website is running on port 3000 - or whatever you have specified in the iptables
 # for port 80 traffic.
 We will setup serving requests over ssl in a later step
 # verify by running the following!
 node server.js